jdpurcell/install-qt-action/README.md

 Default: Use the official Qt mirror.

 ### `nohash`
 Set to `true` to disable hash checking when downloading Qt.
 Use with caution, e.g. only for testing or as a last resort if Qt's official mirror (which hosts the hashes) is down.
-Only works with `naqt`; `aqtinstall` requires a custom `.ini` file to change this behavior.

 Default: `false`